 The likelihood of blood transfusion following surgery is less than two percent.
-If you do need blood, we recommend that you use the community blood supply.
-You will be advised to come to the hospital for blood type and screening in order to have blood ready before your surgery.
+You may be advised to come to the hospital for blood type and screening in order to have blood ready before your surgery if your surgeon deems it necessary.